piborg/SpaceBorgOne/README.md

 * The Raspberry Pi attached to a WiFi network
 * The IP address of the Raspberry Pi

-You can find out what your IP address is using the `ifconfig` command
+You can find out what your IP address is using the `ifconfig` command.

-It should be 4 numbers separated by dots, e.g. `192.168.0.198`
+It should be 4 numbers separated by dots, e.g. `192.168.0.198`.

-We will need this number to change the `commandCentre.py` script later, so make a note of it
+We will need this number to change the `commandCentre.py` script later, so make a note of it.

 ## The touchscreen
 You will want a Raspberry Pi with a touchscreen already setup and running.
 The only other thing you will need is a connection to the same network as the robot via Ethernet or WiFi.
 We recommend using Ethernet for the best results.

 ## Downloading the code